-4.14.5 SNMP
+4.14.6 SNMP

-The SNMP page allows you to configure the SNMP v1/v2 or v3 agent which sends information about the router (and its expansion ports) to a management station.
+The SNMP page allows you to configure the SNMP v1/v2 or v3 agent which sends information about the router to a management station.
 To open the SNMP page, click SNMP in the Configuration section of the main menu.
 SNMP (Simple Network Management Protocol) provides status information about the network elements such as routers or endpoint computers.
 In the version v3, the communication is secured (encrypted).
 To enable the SNMP service, mark the Enable the SNMP agent check box.
 Sending SNMP traps to IPv6 address is supported.